octobercms/docs/2.x/tailor/sections.md

 `tree` | A defined structure of pages, eg: Documentation Pages `feed` | A stream of time stamped pages, eg: Blog Posts

-### Solo Type
+### Solo Section

 The `solo` type will force a single entry for each section definition.
 This is useful for one-off content, such as a Home page or Contact Us page.
-Solo sections can contain only one [entry type](#entry-types).

 The following defines a **Homepage** section as a Single (`single`) entry type with a Welcome Message (`welcome_message`) text field.